LibertySource/color-oracle/README.md

 3. Set up your AWS credentials (refer to AWS documentation)

-4. Create an AWS Prompt similiar to the following
+4. Create an AWS Bedrock Prompt similiar to the following

 ```txt
 You will be provided the name of an object.
 Your task is to simply state what color that object is.
 Do not give any explanation, simply state one single color that best desribes the image.
 The object is {{object}}
 ```

-5. Create AWS Prompt Flow to use above prompt
+5. Create AWS Bedrock Prompt Flow to use above prompt

 ![AWS Prompt Flow](images/prompt_flow.png)